Is it worth buying Nikon D3400 in 2023, especially since the new D3500 model is already on the market?

-Personally, I prefer not to worry much and almost always shoot in P mode.
+Personally, I prefer not to worry much and I’d suggest you just shoot in P mode.

 “In photography a standardized adaption device for the changing of lenses which works independent from the manufacturer is called screw thread or lens thread.
 Screw threads are the forerunners of the bayonet connectors…“

-(A screw thread is fine spiral on the lens that interlocks with a corresponding fine spiral on the camera body to mount the lens.
-Like a screw and a nut.)
+A screw thread is a fine spiral on the lens that interlocks with a corresponding fine spiral on the camera body to mount the lens.
+Like a screw and a nut.